Chapter 1: Burning Skies

 Thunder boomed overhead.
 The rafters creaked, and dust and dried herb leaves drifted down like snow.
 The old woman swore loudly and creatively, stuffing materials and books into her already too large pack.

 Kaya Acadia was not a pleasant person.
 Anyone who had visited her for a remedy or a treatment could attest to that, after witnessing her abominable bedside manner.
-But they kept coming, because she was the very best at what she did.
+But they kept coming, because she was first rate at what she did.

 And they would always come.
 Assuming anyone had lived through the night.